TABOU1-NFT/beta-test/README.md

 When you complete a compilation, the following message will appear:

 “CONGRATULATIONS !
-You successfully completed the [Name of the compilation] and got the Gold Edition Pack”
+You successfully completed the /Name of the compilation/ and got the Gold Edition Pack”

 Simply click on the button Redeem full compilation.